mscook/BanzaiDB/README.rst

 What is BanzaiDB?
 -----------------

+**Please use the 0.1.1 release (https://github.com/mscook/BanzaiDB/releases).
+It is an interim version before merging the nway-any branch.
+All versions including 0.1.1 made some significant assumptions that are currently being improved.**

 BanzaiDB is a tool for pairing Microbial Genomics Next Generation Sequencing (NGS) analysis with a NoSQL_ database.
 We use the RethinkDB_ NoSQL database.